 Each summer during the 40 days that precede Guru Purnima, sadhakas are invited to participate in the 40-Day Spiritual Festival, to expand and refine one’s sadhana.

-In 2017, the 40-Day Festival will begin on 31st May and will end on 9th July, which is Guru Purnima.
+In 2020, the 40-Day Spiritual Festival will begin on 27th May and will end on 5th July, which is Guru Purnima.

-In 2018, the 40-Day Festival will begin on 18th June and will end on 27th July, which is Guru Purnima.
+In 2021, the 40-Day Spiritual Festival will being on 15th June and will end on 24th July, which is Guru Purnima.

 These 40 days are celebrated wherever you are.